scintill/electrum-web/docs/INDEX.md

 of satisfied users, who range from Bitcoin novices to Bitcoin exchange operators and core developers.

 To this day, Electrum remains simple and easy to use.
 No finnicky gadgets are required.
-It runs and Python extensible.
+It runs everywhere and it's Python extensible.
 No Internet connection is required.
 You don't have to trust anyone with your money.
 Welcome to the future of secure, P2P banking.

 ```
 :'::.:::::.:::.::.: